 The Neuromorphic Computing team in the Min H. Kao Department of Electrical Engineering and Computer Science has been selected as one of 13 universities working with Intel on their neuromorphic computing platform, Loihi.
-Key faculty involved include Dr. Jim Plank and Dr. Garrett Rose.
-This work is also in collaboration with EECS alumna Dr. Catherine Schuman at ORNL.
+Key faculty involved include Jim Plank and Garrett Rose.
+This work is also in collaboration with EECS alumna Catherine Schuman at ORNL.

 Intel Announces Neuromorphic Research Progress